Herbal Gardening- Growing Herbs from

 and Dill

-are some good choices for "starting from scratch".
-Many others don't
+are some good choices for those wanting to "start from scratch".
+Many other herbs don't

 is another.
 Some herbs are hybrids that simply don't reproduce from